ififfy/flipflip/docs/script_library.md

 ## Adding Scripts
 You can add scripts by clicking the plus-sign in the bottom right.
 These can be either local script files, or the URL of a remote script.
-This needs to be a plain text file with only the script (e.g. use `raw` URL for pastebin).
+This needs to be a plain text file with only the script (e.g. use `raw` URL for Pastebin/Hastebin).
 You can also save scripts to your library from the [Scriptor Tool](scriptor.md).

 ## Search/Filter